 3. Grandma will surely treasure a piece of sentimental jewelry, especially if it’s from you!
 This hammered necklace will remind her of your love all year long.

 4. Grandma will is sure to smile and think of you each time she uses this unique lace jewelry bowl, $33, to take her jewelry on and off for years to come.

+5. If grandma’s a gardener, she’ll likely love receiving this garden marker, $8.
 Pair with mom’s suggestion number 13 (which could easily be for grandmothers or aunts, too, and you’re sure to have a wonderful gift set!